 If you experience persistent smells or reduced absorbency, a strip wash may be done as per the following instructions – if washed properly as per the above instructions, there should be no need to regularly use this procedure.
 As a general guide, nappies and pads should not be strip washed any more than every few months.

-In a nappy bucket or tub, run enough luke-warm water (NOT hot) to cover the nappies, and add a small amount of normal washing detergent (most have a recommended amount to use for soaking).
+In a bucket or tub, run enough luke-warm water (NOT hot) to cover the items, and add a small amount of normal washing detergent (most have a recommended amount to use for soaking).
 Soak for at least two hours, but up to overnight is ok if done infrequently.
-Drain water, then rinse nappies thoroughly, by hand or machine is fine.
+Drain water, then rinse thoroughly, by hand or machine is fine.
 Wash as per the normal wash cycle instructions above, but in place of normal detergent use a teaspoon of dishwashing liquid which does not contain softeners or fragrances*.
 The cheap nasty ones are good for this purpose.
 Use a hotter temperature, 60 degrees celsius is recommended for best results (no hotter).
 If any suds remain at the end of the wash cycle, continue rinsing until they are all gone.
 Dry as per normal instructions.

 *Some washing machines cannot handle dishwashing detergents designed to remove heavy grease and oil.
 Check your machine’s instructions prior to using these.
 If your machine cannot handle dishwashing detergent use a small amount of normal detergent or a product specifically designed for strip washing nappies.